Wrapping (text): Word wrapping in text containing Chinese, Japanese, and Korean

 Most existing word processors and typesetting software cannot handle either of the above scenarios.

 CJK punctuation may or may not follow rules similar to the above-mentioned special circumstances.
 It is up to line breaking rules in CJK.

-A special case of line breaking rules in CJK, however, always applies: line wrap must never occur inside the CJK dash and ellipsis.
-Even though each of these punctuation marks must be represented by two characters due to a limitation of all existing character encodings, each of these are intrinsically a single punctuation mark that is two ems wide, not two one-em-wide punctuation marks.

 Algorithm

 Word wrapping is an optimization problem.
 Depending on what needs to be optimized for, different algorithms are used.

 Minimum number of lines

 A simple way to do word wrapping is to use a greedy algorithm that puts as many words on a line as possible, then moving on to the next line to do the same until there are no more words left to place.
-This method is used by many modern word processors, such as OpenOffice.org Writer and Microsoft Word.
+This method is used by many modern word processors, such as Libreoffice Writer and Microsoft Word.
 This algorithm always uses the minimum possible number of lines but may lead to lines of widely varying lengths.
 The following pseudocode implements this algorithm: